cozalss/cozalss/README.md

 </div>

-Merhaba 👋 I'm **Cem** — a software engineering student who likes owning the whole path: from the React component to the container it ships in.
+Hi 👋 I'm **Cem** — a software engineering student who likes owning the whole path: from the React component to the container it ships in.
 Currently going deep on **Kubernetes and cloud-native tooling**, and building AI agent pipelines on the side.

 - ☸️ **Now:** Kubernetes — containers, deployments, CI/CD; making `git push` the only manual step
 - 🤖 **Also building:** AI agent pipelines (FastAPI · LangGraph · React) that read and draft documents